-In accordance with the U.S. Center for SafeSport Code and USA Ultimate’s Conduct Policy, all USA Ultimate members, including but not limited to employees, athletes, coaches, volunteers and chaperones, are prohibited from engaging in the following conduct at any time.
+In accordance with the U.S. Center for SafeSport Code and USA Ultimate’s Code of Conduct, all USA Ultimate members, including but not limited to employees, athletes, coaches, volunteers and chaperones, are prohibited from engaging in the following conduct at any time.

 Bullying is repeated or severe behavior that is aggressive, directed at a minor, and intended to hurt, control or diminish the minor emotionally, physically or sexually.